 If we ask for your instructions and upon timely notice from us by regular, ordinary mail delivery, or by electronic transmission, as described in the deposit agreement, the depositary will notify you of the upcoming meeting at which you are entitled to vote pursuant to any applicable law, the provisions of our memorandum and articles of association, and the provisions of or governing the deposited securities, and arrange to deliver our voting materials to you.
 The materials will include or reproduce (i) such notice of meeting or solicitation of consents or proxies; (ii) a statement that the ADS holders at the close of business on the ADS record date will be entitled, subject to any applicable law, the provisions of our memorandum and articles of association, and the provisions of or governing the deposited securities, to instruct the depositary as to the exercise of the voting rights, if any, pertaining to the ordinary shares or other deposited securities represented by such holder's ADSs; and (iii) a brief statement as to the manner in which such instructions may be given to the depositary or deemed given in accordance with the second to last sentence of this paragraph if no instruction is received to the depositary to give a discretionary proxy to a person designated by us.
 Voting instructions may be given only in respect of a number of ADSs representing an integral number of ordinary shares or other deposited securities.
-For instructions to a valid, the depositary may be given only in respect of a number of ADSs representing an integral number of ordinary shares or other deposited securities of association, to vote or to have its agents vote the ordinary shares or other deposited securities (in person or by proxy) as you instruct.
+For instructions to a valid, the depositary more in writing on or before the date specified.
+The depositary will try, as far as practical, subject to applicable law and the provisions of our memorandum and articles of association, to vote or to have its agents vote the ordinary shares or other deposited securities (in person or by proxy) as you instruct.
 The depositary will only vote or attempt to vote as you instruct.
-If we timely requested the depositary for such purpose, the depositary shall deem that owner to have instructed the depositary to give a discretionary proxy to a person designated by us with respect to such deposited securities.
+If we timely requested the depositary for such purpose, the depositary shall deem that owner to have instructed the depositary to give a discretionary proxy to a person design securities.
 However, no such instruction shall be deemed given and no such discretionary proxy shall be given with respect to any matter if we inform the depositary we do not wish such proxy given, substantial opposition exists or the matter materially and adversely affects the rights of holders of the ordinary shares.